bcorfman/arcade_actions/docs/testing_guide.md

 ## Overview

 This guide documents the testing architecture and patterns for the ArcadeActions library.
-The test suite validates all core functionality using conditional actions, global action management, and operator composition patterns.
+The test suite validates all core functionality using conditional actions, global action management, and function composition patterns.

 ## Test Suite Structure